 Rhodiola– this herb can be great for reducing stress and adrenal fatigue, but since it is stimulating, it may potentially keep you up at night.

 Schisandra– this berry helps with your adrenals, especially combating adrenal fatigue

 Ashwagandha– say goodbye to anxiety.
 Ashwagandha has been shown to reduce anxiety and boost the immune system after being sick.
 This adaptogen goes in to support your brain- adrenal (HPA) axis by attempting to balance your cortisol.

 Reishi and Cordyceps– are nutrition rich funghi with antioxidant properties, which help us feel and look youthful because of its anti-ageing attributes.
 They have been observed for their impact on cortisol levels and oxidative stress (our favorite topic over here at ATPB).

 Holy Basil– integral part of Ayurvedic medicine, Holy Basil has been used to treat a number of conditions including skin diseases, gut issues, reduce bloating and gas, help with the constant struggle with brain fog.

-Our Favorite Brands
+Our Favorite Brands for Adaptogens

 Thankfully now that I find myself in the mecca of anything and everything holistic, I was able to get my hands on some Moon Juice Brain Dust and Sun Potion Ashwagandha.
 Hoping to stimulate my brain, remember some names, and woosa my anxiety away, I am going to be sprinkling these magic potions into my morning coffee.